mpobaschnig/vaults/README.md

 # Translations

-From version 0.5.0 on, Vaults is also on [Transifex](https://www.transifex.com/mpobaschnig/vaults/).
-I'm using this for the first time, so if there's anything left to do on my side to fully use Transifex, please open an issue.
-Translations via Github PRs will still be accepted, if you prefer to do so.
+Imagery is translated mainly using [Transifex](https://www.transifex.com/mpobaschnig/vaults/).
+Translations over Github pull requests are also accepted, if you prefer to do so.